LeaVerou/htest/docs/define/README.md

 There are also the following checking functions that can be used directly:
 - `equals()`: Check if the result is equal to the expected value.

+Instead of providing a custom checking function, you can also tweak the default one — the `equals()` function.
+Simply pass an object literal with desired options as the value of `check`, and hTest will produce the proper checking function for you.
+The supported options are:
+- `deep`: Use a deep equality check between the result and the expected value.
+Defaults to `false`.
+- `looseTypes`: Skip the check that the result and the expected value are of the same type.
+If skipped, e.g. `"5"` can match `5`.
+Defaults to `false`.
+- `subset`: Consider `undefined` equals to anything.
+The test will always pass if the expected value is `undefined`.
+Defaults to `false`.
+- `epsilon`: Allowed distance between the result and the expected value.
+Defaults to `0`.

 #### Examples

 ```js